📷 JIYANG CHEN

 About

-The 2022-2023 season, Leia made her European debut at the Staatsoper Stuttgart as Waltraute and the Third Wood Nymph in a premiere productions of Die Walküre (April 2022) and Rusalka (June 2022).
-She would then go on to return to the company for their remounts the following season.
+2022-2023 season: Leia made her European debut at the Staatsoper Stuttgart as Waltraute and the Third Wood Nymph in a premiere productions of Die Walküre (April 2022) and Rusalka (June 2022).
+She would then go on to return to the company for the remounts of both productions the following season.
 Starting off 2023, Leia joined The Metropolitan Opera roster, covering Annina in La Traviata.
 The previous season, she covered the 3rd lady in the holiday production of The Magic Flute.

 📷 Bill Knight